sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_4.png)

-## Manually configure extraction
+## Extract more data

 To manually author an extraction prompt, click **Create new query**, author your prompt, and click **Extract**.
 Sensible displays the extracted data below the prompt.
-For example:
+For example, for the `Alley` bank statement:

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_5.png)

-## Auto-extract data
+## Auto-extract more data

 To extract document data by automatically authoring prompts, take the following steps: